 The best way to determine your Chicago, Illinois, property tax rate is by visiting the Cook County Treasurer’s website.
 It offers a property tax overview by entering your property PIN number or address, giving you exact rates for your home and location.

-Will property tax rates rise in 2023?
+Will property tax rates rise in 2025?

-However, certain areas in Chicago are due for property reassessments, meaning if your home value increases, your property taxes will rise—even if the rate is unchanged.
+That said, certain areas in Chicago are due for property reassessments, meaning if your home value increases, your property taxes will rise—even if the rate is unchanged.

 Tax rates in surrounding areas